 If you're on a Mac and you weren't asked where to save your file, look in the Downloads folder.

 We've definitely sent the email.
-Unfortunately, many things can happen once it leaves our servers, so if you haven't received it yet and it's not in your spam folder, we suggest trying again.
-If that still doesn't get it, try entering a different email address.
+Unfortunately, many things can happen once it leaves our servers, so if you haven't received it yet and it's not in your spam folder, we suggest waiting a few hours, and if it still hasn't arrived, trying again.
+If that doesn't do the trick, try entering a different email address.

 If your code is expired, you'll need to contact the artist about getting another one.
 To shoot them an email, just click "Contact artist" on the right hand side of their music page.
 Please include your original 8 character code in the message (e.g., "9r8d-ejxb"), and be sure to mention what it is you are trying to download.